 There are other, different techniques to try with the alcohol inks, but I still haven’t gotten bored with the basics.
 Experimenting with letting the alcohol ink dry and layering colors, as opposed to letting colors touch and mingle, or switching between adding the alcohol blending solution before or after the ink, produces so much interest and depth.
 Even the amount you blow, and how much that spreads out the drop of ink, impacts the final design by creating more sheer areas of color.
 Like ice dyeing, by using a single color of alcohol ink you’ll see undertones pop up – a bright fuchsia appeared from the blue I bought and seeing these new colors emerge was part of the fun.

 Can you believe that’s all it takes?
-Just dropping some alcohol blending solution, some alcohol ink, and blowing it around with a straw!
+You can barely call this a DIY alcohol ink art tutorial.
+Just drop some alcohol blending solution, some alcohol ink, and blowing it around with a straw!
 Once you have that down, just keep adding drops of ink and blending solution and let that ink move around the yupo.

-The best tip I can give is to cover your work surface and also wear some thin rubber gloves.
+The best tip I can give you in this DIY alcohol ink tutorial is to cover your work surface and also wear some thin rubber gloves.
 Alcohol inks STAIN and it took a few days for my hands to fade back to my natural skin tone.

 Can I skip the Alcohol Blending Solution and Use Rubbing Alcohol?